WELCOME TO A1A MOVING & STORAGE

 According to the information and guidelines shared by the World Health Organization, the most common symptoms of COVID-19 are fever, tiredness and a dry cough.
 Some infected people may also have a runny nose, sore throat, nasal congestion, and aches and pains or diarrhea.
 A lot of patients have even reported losing their sense of taste and/or smell and as many as 80% of people who get COVID-19 experience a mild case – about as serious as a regular cold – and recover without needing any special treatment.

+The elderly and people with underlying medical problems like high blood pressure, heart problems or diabetes, or chronic respiratory conditions, are at a greater risk of serious illness from COVID-19.
 As this condition is somewhat similar to viral pneumonia, antibiotics are useless.
 The antiviral drugs we have against the flu will not work, and there is currently no vaccine.
 Recovery, in this case, solely depends on the strength of the immune system.

 What can you do to keep COVID-19 at bay?